Luzinsan/ML_learn/ML/Innopolis/material/1 semester/Machine Learning/Lectures/Introduction to Machine Learning.md

 - **Summary**:
 	- Underfitting: bias is very large and variance very small
 	- Overfitting: bias is very small but variance very large

+---
+- What exactly does it mean for machine to learn something?
+- Why would you use machine learning in an application such spam filtering?
+- What problems are supervised learning problems?
+- Why is estimating the price of a house, given its features, a regression problem but spam filtering a classification problem?
+- How is supervised machine learning from data similar to function estimation?
+- What are underfitting and overfitting, and how can we detect them?
+- Will a complex model always overfit and a simple model always underfit?